What is it like to work at CompassPoint?

 Our current structure

-Our leadership structure is flexible and evolving.
+Our leadership structure is grounded in principles of distributed power and practicing deep democracy.
 As we grow, we are looking for team members who are eager to play an active role in evolving that structure with us.

 Our structure feels and looks different from traditional top-down management.
 We lean in the direction of self-management principles where everyone has increased ownership of their work.

-Our approach to collective leadership reflects our respect for individual autonomy (empowering everyone to have agency and make decisions from their roles) while also centering belonging (being united in purpose, vision, and a sense of community).
+Our aspiration for collective leadership reflects our respect for individual autonomy (empowering everyone to have agency and make decisions from their roles) while also centering belonging (being united in purpose, vision, and a sense of community).

 Working in circles

-The executive leadership team (structured as a Co-Directorship) holds the big picture for the organization, coordinating and facilitating work across circles, aligning us toward a common vision, and ensuring that CompassPoint is values-driven, sustainable, and ultimately impactful.
+The executive leadership team (structured as a Co-Executive Directorship) holds the big picture for the organization, coordinating and facilitating work across circles, aligning us toward a common vision, and ensuring that CompassPoint is values-driven, sustainable, and ultimately impactful.